aidancaputi/resumeprojects/mazetraversal/readme_maze.txt

+This project was done for my Data Structures class during my junior year at Purdue and it is written in C.

+The class was taught by Professor Cheng-Kok Koh.

 This project is essentially finding the fastest way out of a maze in which each point in the maze has a designated amount of "time" that is required to be "spent" there.